jcraane/personal-blog-hugo/content/post/2009-02-23-ga_introduction.md

 layout:     post

 title:      "Introduction to genetic algorithms"
-subtitle:   "ntroduction to Genetic Algorithms with JGAP"
+subtitle:   "Introduction to Genetic Algorithms with JGAP"
 author: Jamie Craane
 date:       2009-02-23
 description: "Out of interest I am familiarizing myself in genetic algorithms, in short GA.
 My interest in GA came when I first heard about the JGAP project."